adamhartford/SwiftR/README.md

 ### Server Example

 See https://github.com/adamhartford/SignalRDemo for a sample self-hosted SignalR application.
+Or, https://github.com/adamhartford/SignalRApplication for a .NET Core version.

 ### Simple Example (Hub)